 - ALPINRESORTS.com works with several ski hire shops in Selva, S. Cristina and other parts of the Val Gardena, and can secure you savings of up to 50% if you book online

 - SKISET have outlets in all the main Val Gradena resorts, and have agreed to give Ultimate-Ski readers discounts of up to 50% if they book online in advance.
 You also save time when you arrive in the resort because the equient you reserved will be fully prepared and waiting for you.
 You can check locations. equipment available and discounts currently on offer here.

 Selva Gardena - Wolkenstein 1563 m

-The biggest of the three Val Gardena villages is also the best placed, with access to skiing in all directions.
-This is more than just a ski base, though, with real mountain charm, and a strong cultural heritage: you can't move for traditional woodcarvings, and, extending this theme, there are substantial snow/ice carvings in the small open area just off the main drag.
+Located at the T-Junction where the Gardena valley joins the Sella Ronda, Selva offers skiers an almost unlimited choice of pistes.
+Selva is more than just a ski base, though, with real mountain charm, and a strong Ladin cultural heritage: you can't move for traditional woodcarvings, and, extending this theme, there are substantial snow/ice carvings in the small open area just off the main drag.
 To the north of the main road that runs near the river through town is the majority of the accommodation, while the older hotels, shops and restaurants, as well as lift station car parking, line the road itself.